keploy/python-sdk/README.md

 ## Usage
 Keploy simplifies the testing process by seamlessly generating end-to-end test cases without the need to write unit test files and manage mocks/stubs.

 Add a test file with the following code to the directory with all your existing tests.
+This will help us to get the coverage of Keploy's API tests along with the other unit tests.
 We can call this `test_keploy.py`

 ```python
 from Keploy import run